peterkappus/ck-hugo/content/shop/_index.md

 aliases: ['store.html','/buy','buy','store']
 ---

 Now you can buy sheet music of Carol's original compositions and arrangements of traditional tunes.
-Many are available as PDFs for instant downloads once checkout is complete.
+Carol will personally send you the PDFs as soon as possible after checkout is complete.